inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

 48. Drag the window away from the sample map by holding the right mouse button and dragging your mouse, until you have a nice empty area to draw on.

-49. Use the Draw tool to create points, lines, and shapes.
+49. Use the Draw tool to create points, lines and shapes.
 Describe what your objects are by selecting from the Presets menu.

 50. When you are finished, you should have your own map,